 Which Rim of Grand Canyon is best – Grand Canyon West

-Entrance to the Canyon for riders and hikers is via a 12-mile trail whose starting point is at Hualapai Hilltop, located 68 miles Northeast of Peach Springs.
-All visitors must pay a $35/person entrance permit fee.
-Visitor facilities in Havasu Canyon are located in Supai Village and include a small hotel, campground, general store and post office.
+Entrance to the Canyon for riders and hikers is via a 12-mile trail that starts at Hualapai Hilltop, located 68 miles Northeast of Peach Springs.
+All visitors must purchase a camping permit or stay in the Lodge.
+Visitor facilities in Havasu Canyon are located in Supai Village and include a small lodge, general store and post office.
 The falls are located along a 2-mile trail from Supai Village.
+The campground is about 2.5 miles from the Village.
 For more information on reservations for lodging, camping, saddle and pack horses, or helicopter transport, visit the Havasupai Tribe’s official website.
 Havasu Canyon is best visited by those who have planned ahead, and are healthy enough to make the 12 mile trek into and out of the Canyon.

 Which Rim of Grand Canyon is best – Grand Canyon East

 The Little Colorado River Tribal Park is one of the hidden secrets about Grand Canyon East.
 Recently, Nik Wallenda walked over the Little Colorado River Gorge and brought a great deal of attention to the Grand Canyon.
 Again, because the Grand Canyon is so large and covers such a vast area, most people assume that he was at Grand Canyon’s South Rim.